11 Types of Succulents That Grow Tall

 The first option is the Echeveria gigantea, which is native to Mexico.

-This compact succulent can reach up to 20 inches in height, and it produces gorgeous rosettes of green and blue leaves that grow up to a foot long.
+This compact succulent grows up to 20 inches in height, producing gorgeous rosettes of green and blue leaves that grow up to a foot long.

 The Echeveria gigantea is a relatively slow grower, so your plant will take some time to reach its full potential.